EugSh1/LightTask/readme.md

 # LightTask

-A **task management application** to simplify task organization and improve productivity.
+A **full-stack task management application** to simplify task organization and improve productivity.
 This app allows users to create, manage, and categorize tasks with an intuitive and easy-to-use interface.

 ## Features